-- A new SDN-based Workflow Broker (SDNWB) to deploy industrial workflow tasks across multiple softwaredefined data centers while automating the task provisioning, data provisioning and resource provisioning. - An adaptive Genetic Algorithm (GA) and associated SDNWB for green scheduling of industrial workflow applications. - Trade-off analysis of different factors such as energy cost, green energy availability and workflow requirements based on real data. - Extensive experimental evaluation to study the feasibility of the proposed scheduling algorithm and architecture.
+- A new SDN-based workflow broker (SDNWB) to deploy industrial workflow tasks across multiple softwaredefined data centers while automating the task provisioning, data provisioning, and resource provisioning. - An adaptive genetic algorithm (GA) and associated SDNWB for green scheduling of industrial workflow applications. - 3) Tradeoff analysis of different factors such as energy cost, green energy availability, and workflow requirements based on real data. - 4) Extensive experimental evaluation to study the feasibility of the proposed scheduling algorithm and architecture.